-^k The quotation is a complete paragraph near the middle of the letter (https://marxists.architexturez.net/archive/marx/works/ 1875/letters/75_03_18.htm).
+\ The quotation is a complete paragraph near the middle of the letter (https://marxists.architexturez.net/archive/marx/works/1875/letters/75\03\18.htm).
 Also in Karl Marx and Frederick Engels, Selected Correspondence, Moscow, 1965, pp. 293-94.

 It should be borne in mind that this letter refers to the party programme which Marx criticized in a letter dated only a few weeks later than the above (Marx's letter is dated May 5, 1875), and that at the time Engels was living with Marx in London.
-Consequently, when he says "we" in the last sentence, Engels undoubtedly, in his own as well as in Marx's name, suggests to the leader of the German workers' party that the word "state" be struck out of the programme and replaced by the word "commuty".
+Consequently, when he says "we" in the last sentence, Engels undoubtedly, in his own as well as in Marx's name, suggests to the leader of the German workers' party that the word "state" be leader of the German workers' party that the word "state" be "community".